sudo-rajarshi/Real-time-Drowsiness-Detector-for-Safe-Driving-using-Eye-Blink-Pattern-Recognition-Technique/README.md

 # Driver-s-Drowsiness-Detector
-This software will detect drowsiness of a human being
+This software detects drowsiness of a human being